vtex/vtex-courses/courses/faststore-101/steps/01-02-exploring-store-ui/en.md

 # Testing components on your sandbox store

-Let's get back to the sandbox store you set up in [SFJ Quickstart](/docs/course-storeframework-jamstack-101-step01-01-quickstart-lang-en).
+Let's get back to the sandbox store you set up in [FastStore Quickstart](/docs/course-faststore-101-step01-01-quickstart-lang-en).
 We will test out Store UI components in the About page, defined in `src/pages/about.tsx`.
 To start of with a clean slate, substitute the contents of that file for the code snippet below:

 ```jsx
 // src/pages/about.tsx